Written by Divinity Nutra, Updated on February 25, 2023

 Turmeric for Wrinkles & Anti-aging

 Can turmeric reduce the appearance of wrinkles?
 With consistent use, it may.
 One trial assessed the ability of turmeric to prevent chronic ultraviolet B (UVB)-induced skin aging in hairless mice.
 The study measured skin elasticity, thickness, wrinkling, and pigmentation changes caused by long-term UVB exposure.

 The results showed that turmeric administration successfully prevented the skin from thickening and also preserved the skin’s elasticity.
 Furthermore, researchers noticed that turmeric prevented wrinkle formation in the treated mice.

 This conclusion suggests that turmeric may have a visual anti-aging effect on the skin, but we need more human trials to confirm these findings.

-Are there any turmeric benefits for skin care?
+Are there any turmeric benefits for skin?
 The answer is a definite, yes.
-Turmeric’s anti-inflammatory and antioxidant properties contribute significantly to healthier skin.
-These results appear while using both topical solutions and oral turmeric pills.
+Turmeric’s natural anti-inflammatory and antioxidant properties contribute significantly to healthier skin.
+These results appear while using both topical solutions and oral turmeric capsules.

 Turmeric may reduce the appearance of acne scars, limit breakouts, prevent wrinkles and visual signs of aging, and even treat inflammatory skin conditions such as psoriasis and eczema.

 While there aren’t currently any studies focusing exclusively on eczema, turmeric’s ability to reduce inflammation demonstrates treatment potential at a variety of dosages.